-- ✓ Wear gloves - ✓ Explain the procedure to the athlete.
-Let the athlete feel the foam ear tip if they want to, by pressing it softly on their hand. - ✓ Perform the OAE screening in each ear. - ✓ If hearing screening with OAE is possible, write down the screening results on the screening form ("Pass" or "No Pass"). - ✓ If hearing screening with OAE is not possible, check the box "Unable to test" and also one of the boxes which explains why it was not possible. - \checkmark Throw away the foam ear tip after every athlete. - ✓ Depending on the screening results, the athlete will be guided to the check-out desk or to Station 4 (tympanometry): - "Pass" in both ears = check-out - "No Pass" in one or both ears = proceed to Station 4 - "Unable to test" in one or both ears = proceed to Station 4
+- Explain the procedure to the athlete.
+Let the athlete feel the foam ear tip if they want to, by pressing it softly on their hand. - ✓ Perform the OAE screening in each ear. - ✓ If hearing screening with OAE is possible, write down the screening results on the screening form ("Pass" or "No Pass"). - ✓ If hearing screening with OAE is not possible, check the box "Can't Test" and also one of the boxes on the right hand side which explains why it was not possible. - ✓ Throw away the foam ear tip after every athlete. - Depending on the screening results, the athlete will be guided to the check-out desk or to Station 3 (tympanometry): - "Pass" in both ears = check-out; - "No Pass" in one or both ears = proceed to Station 3; - "Can't Test" in one or both ears = proceed to Station 3.